badvision/lawless-legends/Docs/Tutorials/PLASMA/User Manual.md

 #### Module Done
 The final declaration of a module source file is the `done` statement.
 This declares the end of the source file.
 Anything following this statement is ignored.

+### m4 Pre-Processor
+The m4 pre-processor can be very helpful when managing module imports and macro facilities.
+The easiest way to use the pre-processor is to write a module import header for each library module.
+Any module that depends on a given library can `include()` the shared header file.
+See the GNU m4 documentation for more information: https://www.gnu.org/software/m4/manual/

 ## Stacks
 The basic architecture of PLASMA relies on different stack based FIFO data structures.
 The stacks aren't directly manipulated from PLASMA, but almost every PLASMA operation involves one or more of the stacks.
 A stack architecture is a very flexible and convenient way to manage an interpreted language, even if it isn't the highest performance.